asnare/ejabberd-auth/README.md

 Configuration
 -------------

-Edit the file `etc/ejabberd-auth.yaml` and configure:
+For OpenLDAP the default settings may suffice, assuming anonymous searches are allowed.
+Edit the file `etc/ejabberd-auth.yaml` to review the default configuration and adjust anything necessary.

- - At a minimum, the base context for your server.
- - Any other settings where the default is inappropriate.

 *Note that installing globally (below) will copy this file to global location.*